PowerMeep/GBA-PK-MMO/README.md

 Same as the original.
 1. Get [mGBA](https://mgba.io) version 0.10.0 or higher.
 2. Put the client scripts in mGBA's `scripts` folder.
-3. Edit the `GBA-PK_Client.lua` to point to where the server is, as well as add your desired nickname (up to 8 characters).
+3. Edit the `Config.lua` to point to where the server is, as well as add your desired nickname (up to 8 characters).
 4. Run mGBA.
 5. Load the script.
 6. Open your legally ripped ROM file.